 - Speed is the quintessential traffic safety issue.
-The risk of a fatality begins to rise when the change in speed at moment of impact exceeds 30 mph (48 km/h) and is more than 50 percent likely to be fatal when the change exceeds 60 mph (96 km/h).
-The probability of death from an impact speed of 50 mph (80 km/h) is 15 times the probability of death from an impact speed of 25 mph (40 km/h) (Transportation Research Board 1998). - Speed limits on roadways are set based on the context of the environment; where exceeded, drivers pose considerable risk to society.
+The risk of a fatality increases dramatically when the speed at moment of impact exceeds 30 mph (48 km/h) and is more than 50 percent likely to be fatal when the change exceeds 60 mph (96 km/h).
+The probability of death from an impact speed of 50 mph (80 km/h) is 15 times the probability of death from an impact speed of 25 mph (40 km/h) (Transportation Research Board 1998). - Speed limits on roadways are established based on the context of the environment; where exceeded, drivers pose considerable risk to society.
 The absolute speed deviation of crash-involved vehicles from the average traffic speed is positively related to crash probability, especially for rural arterial highways and Interstate highways (Transportation Research Board 1998).